cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 }
 ```

-Since migration scripts manipulate legacy code, they should live inside the `legacy/` folder of each module, and be called by the Migrator's methods.
+Since migration functions manipulate legacy code, they should live inside the `legacy/` folder of each module, and be called by the Migrator's methods.
 We propose the format `Migrate{M}to{N}` for method names.

 ```go
 // Migrate1to2 migrates from version 1 to 2.